 Going abroad for part of your degree course doesn't have to be expensive.

-By taking part in ARU Global exchange programmes, you will continue to pay your tuition fees to ARU and will not be liable for fees at the host institution.
+By taking part in ARU Global Experience exchange programmes, you will continue to pay your tuition fees to ARU and will not be liable for fees at the host institution.

 For living and other expenses, a variety of funding sources and options are available to students depending on study abroad destination and personal circumstances.

 Currently, students from England and Wales can also continue to access their student loan funding for tuition fees and maintenance through Student Finance England (see the section Student Finance England below for details) and the Student Loans Company (SLC).
 You may also be eligible for a travel grant through Student Finance England, to assist with travel and other incidental costs such as visas, vaccinations and medical insurance.
-The student loan/travel grant for study abroad students could be subject to changes in 2021-22 due to the withdrawal from the EU.

 If you normally apply for a UK student loan, we strongly advise you to apply for one for your period abroad.

-As an Erasmus+ or international exchange student (or trainee), you're still entitled to the maintenance part of your Student Loan.
+Whilst on exchange, you're still entitled to the maintenance part of your Student Loan.

 Students who have not been eligible for a Maintenance Loan or Grant in the past, may still be eligible for it for their trimester abroad.
 Please check with Student Finance.